Congratulations, You’re a Technology Company Now

 They’re all important, but that last one tends to sneak up on non-technical founders.
 Let’s take a look at its impact and the places where budgeting beyond development is necessary.

 Your Pledge to Customers

-Handling Support Requests
+Handling Software Support Requests

-That doesn’t mean you should start prepping a call center for launch day, but a process has to be present.
+That doesn’t mean you should start prepping a call center for launch day, but some sort of process is necessary.
 Where do support requests go?
 How are they routed to the appropriate person from there?
 Who gets informed when there’s a fix?
-For many, this means setting up a third-party service like Zendesk and a schedule to keep an eye on it.
+How quickly should fixes happen?

-Managing Feature Requests
+Managing Software Feature Requests

-Policies for Everything
+Policies for Everything Tech

 Your Pledge to Technology

-Maintenance = Upgrades
+Maintenance = Dependency Upgrades